Cinema of Ghana: Cinema in the colonial period

+1920s

 In the early 1920s, individuals in the private sector brought film to Ghana (then Gold Coast) by opening cinemas in urban areas.
 By 1923, cinema became a new form of entertainment, though only the affluent could see the films exhibited at the cinemas.
 Cinemas were for the first class society, that is the colonial leaders and their top officials.
 Later on cinema vans were used in rural areas.

+1940s

 In the 1948, when the colonial masters discovered that film, besides its entertainment values, could be used to brainwash and transform society in the direction of the filmmaker, decided to establish the Gold Coast Film Unit at the Information Services Department of the colonial government.
 Film became another system, considered to be scientifically appropriate, to influence society.
 The Gold Coast Film Unit used green-yellow Bedford buses to screen documentary films, newsreels and government information films to the public.
 Attendance was free.
 (Sakyi 1996: 9).
 The films included propaganda films about World War II, which were produced by the Colonial Film Unit (CFU) in London. (cf. Diawara 1992: 3).

+Cinema in independent Ghana

 After the war, the unit produced educational and feature films for its African colonies.
 The films were designed to contrast the Western "civilised" way of life with the African "backward" way of life.
 They suggested "superstitious" customs should be ceased.
 (Diawara 1992: 3; Ukadike 1994: 44ff).

 The Gold Coast Film Unit, also produced films with local interest to encourage improvements in health, crops, living, marketing and human co-operation.
 (Middleton–Mends 1995: 1; Diawara 1992: 5).
 In 1948, the Gold Coast Film Unit began to train local African film makers.
 Films were exchanged with other British colonies in Africa.
 (Middleton-Mends ibid.).